 This course is a study of adolescent behavior including current theories concerning the nature of adolescence.
 Emphasis is placed on physical, emotional and cognitive forces and how they interact to shape the adolescent personality.
-PREREQUISITE: PSY1200 issues that impact the individual and their family, as well as, ageism issues that create negative attitudes towards the elderly which ultimately harms the individual and our society.
 PREREQUISITE: PSY1200

 PSY2410: Psychology of Aging (3)